 3. Avoid sugary drinks such as cola, lemonade, and energy drinks

 Many sugary drinks contain as much as 9 or 10 teaspoons of sugar in a bottle or can!
-Drinking them frequently causes rapid spikes in blood sugar levels and increased insulin production.
-Over time, this can lead to issues such as insulin resistance, inflammation, weight gain, and type 2 diabetes.
+Frequent consumption of these drinks causes rapid spikes in blood sugar levels and increased insulin production.
+Regular, long-term intake can lead to issues such as insulin resistance, inflammation, weight gain, and increased risk of type 2 diabetes.
 Sugary drinks typically lack essential nutrients like vitamins, minerals, fibre, and protein.

 PRACTICAL TIPS: